ZumiYumi/AutoRecon-OSWA/README.md

 You will have to re-source your ~/.bashrc or ~/.zshrc file (or open a new tab) after running these commands in order to use pipx.

-Install AutoRecon using the following command:
+Install AutoRecon-OSWA using the following command:

 ```bash
 pipx install git+https://github.com/ZumiYumi/AutoRecon-OSWA.git
 ```

-Note that if you want to run AutoRecon using sudo (required for faster SYN scanning and UDP scanning), you have to use _one_ of the following examples:
+Note that if you want to run AutoRecon-OSWA using sudo (required for faster SYN scanning and UDP scanning), you have to use _one_ of the following examples:

 ```bash
 sudo env "PATH=$PATH" autorecon-oswa [OPTIONS]